wboswall/AOL/README.md

 # AOL
- my course work while at Academy of Learning
+ My course work while at Academy of Learning.